Studio "Reluctantly Accepts" Need to Actually Develop Game

 The decision comes just weeks after the company’s launch, during which time its primary business activity has consisted of CEO Ron Eckhart refreshing his email inbox and browsing luxury yacht listings.

-“see, that’s the kind of attitude that we really don’t need around here.
-Such negativity holds back our great potential.
-If anything, our total lack of assets of any kind should have made us more attractive — no messy legacy code to deal with, no disappointed fans to manage, no promises we’ve already broken.
+“Well, It’s very clear why I’m the CEO of a big games development company and you aren’t.
+In the modern business world, if anything, our total lack of assets of any kind makes us more attractive — no messy legacy code to deal with, no disappointed fans to manage, no history of bad launches or broken promises.
 We’re a blank canvas.
 Well, we were.
 Now we’re in the rather unfortunate position of actually having to paint something on it.”

-“I’ve told Claire - was it Claire? - Let’s call them Claire, that we need something we can show investors,” Eckhart explained.
+“I’ve told Claire…was it Claire?…Let’s go with Claire, that we need something we can show investors,” Eckhart explained.
 “Nothing too elaborate — just enough that we can put together a compelling pitch deck for our next round of acquisition outreach.
-Grab some assets from the store, get some nice clips of them in some interesting environments, you know the drill.
+Grab some free assets from the store, get some nice clips of them in some interesting environments, you know the drill.
 No real gameplay or anything, just enough for a trailer that makes it seem like we’ve actually made some level of effort.”

-“We’re keeping the specifics close to the chest for now.
-What I can say is that it will be a video game, it will likely involve some form of interaction, and it will absolutely feature multiple opportunities for players to spend additional money after purchase.
+“The long term direction is that we really would rather not have to maintain this charade for the long term,” he said.
+“In the event that development continues…past the point of vaporware…well, all I can say is that it will be a video game, it will likely involve some form of interaction, and it will absolutely be available for pre-order on steam…just as soon as we can pull together the cash to list it there.
 Beyond that, I don’t want to limit our options.
 For all I know, we might pivot entirely before we announce anything.
-The important thing is that we’re moving forward with what I’m calling ‘strategic development theater.’”
+The important news today is that we’re moving forward with what I’m calling ‘development theater.’”

 Industry analysts have expressed skepticism about the announcement, with some questioning whether the company possesses the technical expertise or organizational competence to deliver a functional product.